 Possibilities for further study

-Students who complete the Euroforester Master’s programme and are awarded a degree have the opportunity to continue their studies at doctoral level.
+Students who complete the MSc Euroforester and are awarded a degree may continue onto doctoral studies.

 Studying at SLU is not just about attending lectures and seminars.
 It’s also about newfound friends, sports, fun parties, and exciting experiences.
 It’s about creating memories that will last a lifetime.